zowe/docs-site/docs/user-guide/configure-certificates.md

 ### PKCS12 certificates in a keystore

 Zowe is able to use PKCS12 certificates that are stored in USS.
 This certificate is used for encrypting TLS communication between Zowe clients and the Zowe z/OS servers, as well as intra z/OS Zowe server to Zowe server.
-Zowe uses a `keystore` directory to contain its external certificate, and a `truststore` directory to hold the public keys of servers it communicate with (for example z/OSMF).
+Zowe uses a `keystore` directory to contain its external certificate, and a `truststore` directory to hold the public keys of servers it communicates with (for example z/OSMF).

-Using USS PKCS12 certificates is useful for proof of concept projects using a self signed certificates.
+Using USS PKCS12 certificates is useful for proof of concept projects using a self signed certificate.
 For production usage of Zowe it is recomended to work with certificates held in z/OS keyrings.
 Working with z/OS keyrings may require system administrator priviledges and working with your z/OS security team, so the self signed PKCS12 path is provided to assist with configuring and launching test and scratch Zowe instances.

 ### JCERACFKS certificates in a key ring